jdahlstrom/retrofire/README.md

 *Note: This document is best viewed on an 80-column VGA terminal.*

-Retrofire is a software 3D rendering library
+Retrofire is a software 3D rendering library focusing on performance, correctness, and pedagogical value.

 The Retrofire project began as a shamelessly nostalgic effort to explore the state of graphics programming as it was in the mid-to-late 90s in